Diishasing/DocCuddle/README.md

   <p align="center">
     Ever wish you could absorb info without the headache?
 DocCuddle's got your back!
 Just toss in your never-ending docs - PDFs, DOCX, URLs, you name it! - and voila!
 It magically serves up bite-sized summaries faster than you can say "tl;dr"!
+It also let's you chat with your content.
 Say goodbye to reading marathons and hello to catnaps while DocCuddle does the heavy lifting.
 Get ready to cuddle up with your docs, minus the struggle!
 </p>

 TABLE OF CONTENTS -